US officials reportedly visit Venezuela to discuss easing oil sanctions

 Live updates: follow the latest news on Russia-Ukraine

-US officials visited Venezuela at the weekend to discuss easing sanctions on oil imports from the country as US politicians consider sanctions on Russian oil and gas.
+US officials visited Venezuela at the weekend to discuss easing sanctions on oil imports from the country as US politicians consider sanctions on Russian oil and gas and crude prices hit a 14-year high.

 Both sides presented "maximalist" demands during Saturday's meeting in Caracas and made little progress in their first high-level talks in years, Reuters reported.